 If you have hives along with fever, nausea, stomach cramps, shortness of breath, and a drop in blood pressure after a bee sting, insect bite, or drug injection, that can be a sign of a life-threatening allergy.
 If your doctor has prescribed an epinephrine auto-injector for you, make sure you have two with you at all times.
 Use one and then call 911 or go to the hospital.

 Another reaction that sometimes happens along with hives is called angioedema.
 It’s swelling that develops under the skin.
 It often affects the eyes and lips, and sometimes the genitals, hands, and feet.

 It’s rare, but the swelling from angioedema can happen in your throat and cause trouble breathing.
 If that happens, use an auto-injector and call 911.

 - Viral infections

 How Do You Treat Hives?

-The best treatment is to figure out what’s causing them and stay away from it.
-Antihistamines can reduce your symptoms.
+There’s one surefire way: Figure out what’s causing them and stay away from it.
+You can take antihistamines to ease your symptoms.